Maesiu-Codes/odin-recipes/README.md

 # odin-recipes

-Here I will follow the instructions to create a basic recipe website
+Here I will follow the instructions to create a basic recipe website.